-However, one travel insurer is now using digital workers and embedded functionality such as optical character recognition (OCR) and a translation engine to extract meaning, context and understanding from all of the documentation that is provided.
-Digital workers are able to understand the value of invoices (and thresholds can be set for high-value claims), spot check all of the data, values and currency conversions, and automatically and instantly pay out on the claim.
-If there are any data points or values that the digital workers do not understand or if there appears to be a discrepancy in the information provided, the claim is passed on to a human adjustor for evaluation and then given back to the digital worker for execution of payment.
+One travel insurer is now using digital workers and embedded functionality such as optical character recognition (OCR) and a translation engine to extract meaning, context, and understanding from all of the documentation that is provided.
+Digital workers can understand the value of invoices (and thresholds can be set for high-value claims), spot-check all of the data, values, and currency conversions, and automatically and instantly payout on the claim.
+If there are any data points or values that the digital workers do not understand or if there appears to be a discrepancy in the information provided, the claim is passed on to a human adjuster for evaluation and then given back to the digital worker for the execution of the payment.

-The deployment of the broad range of capabilities embedded within an intelligent automation platform, including OCR, natural language understanding and translation capability, is giving time back to claims handlers, freeing them up to focus on high-value cases, leading to more accurate and cost-effective decisioning, and delivering a faster, more seamless experience for customers.
+The deployment of the broad range of capabilities embedded within an intelligent automation platform, including OCR, natural language understanding, and translation capability, is giving time back to claims handlers, freeing them up to focus on high-value cases, leading to more accurate and cost-effective decisions, and delivering a faster, more seamless experience for customers.

-Delivery of eFNOL using automation is likely to become far more common across lines of business in near future, as firms accelerate their shift towards an augmented workforce.
-The increase in use of AI and digital workers to access data around legacy vehicle costs, assessing ‘’damaged-to-fixed’ costs against online vehicle valuations.
+Delivery of eFNOL using automation is likely to become far more common across lines of business shortly, as firms accelerate their shift towards an augmented workforce.
+The increase in the use of AI and digital workers to access data around legacy vehicle costs, assessing ‘’damaged-to-fixed’ costs against online vehicle valuations.

-However, over the next few years, we will see insurers increasingly using intelligent automation in decisioning as well.
-Using AI capabilities not only to evaluate data in real time but also to make data-driven decisions is incredibly powerful within insurance processes and a potential game changer for insurance providers.
+However, over the next few years, we will see insurers increasingly using intelligent automation in decisions as well.
+Using AI capabilities not only to evaluate data in real-time but also to make data-driven decisions is incredibly powerful within insurance processes and a potential game changer for insurance providers.